amirkeren/bluemix-lab1/README.md

 3. Restage the application if prompt to do so

 # Adding adapter methods

+We will now add the methods responsible for reading and writing to the Cloudant DB

 1. Add the following code to the bottom of the file *app.js* -